Frequently Asked Questions

 How many Reserves items can students check out at a time?

-Students can check out up to 2 Reserves items at a time.
+Students can check out as many Reserves items as they need.
 Students are responsible for knowing the date and time each item is due.

 Can I return Reserves items in bookdrops or any of the Library branches if I checked out the item from Lied?